 The aqueduct was originally comprised of wood but was replaced with the structure seen today around 1777 by Johann Christian Singer.
 The aqueduct also included a water tower that pumped water into the city’s public wells and private households with perfect pressure.

 Today, the water in the canals is no longer used for drinking, and the two streams now flow together before reaching the aqueduct.
-In 2019, the water system was declared a World Heritage Site as it’s the only bridge left remaining that crosses the city’s moat.

 Know Before You Go